Dansk-Golf-Union/dgu-integration/docs/member-lookup.md

 The token for an API with player information is retrieved through the OAuth 2.0 Authorization Code Flow with PKCE.
 After the user logs in and grants consent, your application receives an authorization code.
 This code must then be exchanged for an access token via the token endpoint.

-Once retrieved, the access token should be included as a variable in requests to protected API endpoints.
+Once retrieved, the access token must be used to retrieve informaton regarding the player in question.

 The token grants access based on the scopes requested during authorization (e.g. get_player.information).
 Be sure to store and transmit the token securely.
 If needed, refresh the token depending on the lifetime returned in the response.